 How Much Does It Cost to Ship a 1 Pound Package?
 (2026)

-Compare costs to ship a 1 lb package via USPS, FedEx, and UPS in 2026.
+Compare costs to ship a 1 lb package via USPS, FedEx, and UPS in 2026, and see how to stop overpaying on every order.

 Carrier Rate Comparison for 1 Pound